chronark/swapchain/docs/docs/software-architecture.md

 ### 7.2.
 Implementation Description

 End-User:
 The user interacts with the Swapchain UI without signing-up or authenticating an account.
 For now, we assume that proposer and taker already know each other.
 Next, both exchange partners have to fill out a form to either accept or propose an atomic cross-chain swap.
-The user initiates the atomic swap by submitting the respective order.
+The user initiates the atomic swap by submitting the respective form and therewith opening an HTLC.

 System:
-After the system receives the proposal submitted by the user a swap request is carried out using an HTLC.
+After the system receives the proposal created by the user, a swap request is carried out using an HTLC.
 Therefore, the signatures are verified so that the private key matches the public key for the swap to take place.
 As soon as all required conditions are met it relays back and responds to the system to successfully transfer the funds.
-The involved users will receive a notification if the transaction was successful or not.
-In case the transaction fails, the users will receive a notification that they will be receiving the refund.
+The involved users will receive a error message if the transaction was unsuccessfull.
+In this case the users will be receiving the refund.

 ## 8. Size and Performance